apache/mxnet/docs/tutorials/mkldnn/MKLDNN_README.md

 <h2 id="6">Enable graph optimization</h2>

-Graph optimization by subgraph feature are available in master branch.
-You can build from source and then use below command to enable this *experimental* feature for better performance:
+Graph optimization with subgraph is available and enabled by default in master branch.
+For MXNet release v1.5, you can manually enable it by:

 ```
 export MXNET_SUBGRAPH_BACKEND=MKLDNN